Lehua Nani

 No analysis available

-In-unit laundry is strongly supported by the remarks: at least 6 listings explicitly mention washer/dryer in the unit, using phrases like "in unit washer and dryer," "stackable washer/dryer," and "STACKED WASHER / DRYER LAUNDRY UNIT."
-The current MLS data also aligns, with 7/8 listings showing washer/dryer in inclusions, suggesting this is a consistent building feature rather than a copy-paste anomaly.
+In-unit laundry is strongly supported across the listings: multiple remarks explicitly mention washer/dryer in the unit, including "in unit washer and dryer," "stackable washer/dryer," and "STACKED WASHER / DRYER LAUNDRY UNIT."
+This appears consistently across several listings and different agents, reinforcing that the building offers in-unit laundry rather than a copy-paste error.

 No analysis available